 Open your eyes, the software world is already starting to operate in an environment where all of the above is possible and this will soon extend out into manufacturing (though commoditisation of the manufacturing process).

-Get used to it and start thinking about how to do all three better than competitors.
+Get used to it and start thinking about how to do this better than competitors.

 Rant over ...